dask-contrib/dask-sql/docs/pages/sql/ml.rst

 The return value is the input dataframe with an additional column named "target", which contains the predicted values.
-The model needs to be registered at the context before using it in this function, either by calling :func:`Context.register_model` explicitly or by training a model using the ``CREATE MODEL`` SQL statement above.
+The model needs to be registered at the context before using it in this function, either by calling :func:`~dask_sql.Context.register_model` explicitly or by training a model using the ``CREATE MODEL`` SQL statement above.

 A model can be anything which has a ``predict`` function.